thomas-tams/mlops_02476_project/reports/README.md

 > Answer:

 ---
-We managed with the engine, but opted to run training locally, since we kept iterating and changing the source code quiet often during development and did not figure out how integrate the the newest updated version of the source code automatically with to the VMs.
+We managed with the engine, but opted to run training locally, since we kept iterating and changing the source code quite often during development and did not figure out how to integrate the the newest updated version of the source code automatically into the VMs.
 We did not manage to get training running with Vertex AI.
 Here we struggled with GPU quotas for Vertex AI, service accounts premissions and injecting Weights and Bias api keys into the Vertex AI build/runtime.

-I would have been nice and powerful to get these services up and running, since we would be able to scale training as well as run continously in the the cloud without downtime or running locally "locking" our computer.
+It would have been nice and powerful to get these services up and running, since we would be able to scale training as well as run continously in the the cloud without downtime or running locally "locking" our computer.
 However, as mentioned earlier the model and datasets were somewhat light-weight and training locally was doable, due to low system requirements and GPU acceleration locally with an NVIDIA GeForce RTX 4060 Laptop GPU.

 ---